I have been saying for years that I’d do it. I swore up and down that one day, I’d most certainly do it. And finally, on October 7th, I did it.

 Mmmmm, that nice charring floats my boat.
 I’ve had kielbasa quite a few times in my life and I’ve always liked the sausage but this one….this one was outstanding.

 This sausage was incredible.
 It’s plump but soft, and has some incredible flavors in it.
-The sausage is a blend of pork and beef–which makes perfect sense as it offers the best of both worlds.
+The sausage is a blend of pork and beef, offering the best of both worlds.
 It’s very juicy and combines wonderfully with the Top Dog buns, and without being spicy at all, it seemed to awaken your taste buds.
 Really love this one!

 Garlic Frankfurter ($3.25)